merteyup/merteyup/README.md

 ###

-<p align="left">I'm An iOS developer who loves to learn, teach, and have fun 🥳<br><br>- 🔭 I’m working on the Essential Developers Program.<br>- 📚 I'm currently learning unit tests, architectural best practices.<br>- ⚡ In my free time I write articles about Swift programming language.</p>
+<p align="left">I'm An iOS developer who loves to learn, teach, and have fun 🥳<br><br>- 🔭 I’m working on the Essential Developers Program to become a true senior developer.<br>- 📚 I'm learning unit tests, architectural approaches, and best practices.<br>- ⚡ In my free time I write articles about the Swift programming language, ride a motorcycle, and exercise.</p>

 ###